- What are the characteristics of a succesful applicant?

 For the MALD and MIB program, a limited number of students are admitted for January enrollment each year.
 The admission and financial aid process for January enrollment is identical to that for fall enrollment, and spring enrollment applicants are eligible for scholarship aid.
-There is no January enrollment offered for the LLM, MA, or PhD programs.
+There is no January enrollment offered for the LLM, MA, MTA, MAHA, or PhD programs.

-- Can I submit more than three letters of recommendation?
+- Can I submit more than two letters of recommendation?

-Three letters of recommendation are required (a third is optional); two letters are normally sufficient.
+Two letters of recommendation are required (a third is optional); two letters are normally sufficient.
 All applicants are strongly encouraged to include at least one academic recommendation and one professional recommendation.
 Applicants to the LLM program should include a recommendation from a law professor.
-If you feel that an additional letter would shed light on your credentials in a way not covered by the other three letters, you may submit it and it will be read by the Admissions Committee.
+If you feel that an additional letter would shed light on your credentials in a way not covered by the first two letters, you may submit it and it will be read by the Admissions Committee.

 - Can I submit writing samples in addition to the essays?

-We do not accept additional writing samples for the MALD, MIB, LLM, or MA program.
+We do not accept additional writing samples for the MALD, MIB, LLM, MTA, MAHA, or MA program.
 However, a writing sample is a required part of the PhD application.